Seabert: Plot

-Seabert is about a boy named Tommy, an Inuit girl named Aura, and their "pet" whitecoat seal Seabert.
+The series is initially set in Greenland.
+Seabert is about a boy named Tommy, an Inuk girl named Aura, and their "pet" whitecoat seal Seabert.
 After Seabert's parents are killed by hunters, the three band together.
 They go on adventures in which they encounter more hunters and poachers (including Tommy's Uncle Smokey, his bumbling henchmen Carbonne and Sulfuric, and a villain named Graphite) and save various animals from harm.